 The U.S. Department of State is a federal agency that oversees America's international interactions.
 That includes official federal government initiatives, business relations, individual travel, and immigration.
-Its goal is to implement the President's foreign policy.
+Its goal is to implement the president's foreign policy.
 It oversees the international activities of other federal departments.
 These include the Defense Department, Homeland Security, Central Intelligence Agency, and the United States Agency for International Development.
 It also advises the president on all international issues.

 What the State Department Does

 Trump asked for $40.3 billion to fund the State Department in the FY 2019 budget.
 That amount includes $12 billion in overseas contingency operations.
 Those funds are for its participation in the fight against terrorism.
-The department can be considered part of defense spending since part of its manadate is to "shape and sustain a peaceful, prosperous, just, and democratic world."
+The department can be considered part of defense spending since part of its mandate is to "shape and sustain a peaceful, prosperous, just, and democratic world."
 It works with foreign countries to cut funding for terrorist organizations.
 It supports local law-enforcement.
 It eliminates terrorist safe havens.

 It also provides analyses of black market activities such a narcotics, human trafficking, and terrorism.
 These activities are often perpetrated by global criminal organizations.
-There is a huge service industry that supports them.
-They include providers of false documents, money launderers and legal, financial, and accounting professionals.
-These activities contribute between 8% to 15% of the global economy.
+There is a huge service industry that supports these organizations.
+They include providers of false documents and money launderers.
+They also include legal, financial, and accounting professionals.
+These activities contribute between 8 percent and 15 percent of the global economy.
 The State Department assists small countries combat these global organizations.
-(Source: "Transnational Issues," Diplomacy.org.
-"The Destructive Impact of Illicit Trade and the Illegal Economy on Economic Growth, Sustainable Development, and Global Security," U.S. Department of State, October 26, 2012)

 The State Department provides services, including passports, for citizens traveling and living abroad.
 It provides visas for foreigners visiting the United States.

-The State Department provides expertise to U.S. businesses operating overseas.
-It identifies opportunities It works to achieve fair business practices for U.S. firms.
+It also provides expertise to U.S. businesses operating overseas.
+It identifies opportunities for them.
+It works to achieve fair business practices for U.S. firms.
 That includes intellectual property protection, intervening with local corruption and bribery, and promoting a climate for entrepreneurship.

 Secretary of State

-The State Department reduces the economic volatility associated with terrorism.
+Second, the State Department reduces the economic volatility associated with terrorism.
 It promotes economic stability within other countries throughout the world.
 That makes it easier for U.S. companies to do business overseas.